 2007 levels by 2020.

-· Installed energy managers on boilers in all public buildings with oil-fired boilers for heating, including researcher housing, maintenance buildings, ranger stations, and visitor centers.
+- Installed energy managers on boilers in all public buildings with oil-fired boilers for heating, and installed boiler reset controls that adjust to outside temperature at major facilities.

-· Continue the efforts of green building facilitators to track energy use in their buildings and promote awareness to other staff about high energy consumers and ways to conserve.
+- Continue the efforts of green team to track energy use in buildings and promote awareness to other staff about high energy consumers and ways to conserve.

-· Install photovoltaic panels on park buildings, parking lots, and open areas such as Herring Cove, Highlands Center, headquarters, bathhouses, and other park facilities.
+- Install photovoltaic panels on park buildings, parking lots, and open areas such as Highlands Center, headquarters, and other park facilities.